 2020 has been a difficult year for many and given the number of ways our identities and long-held beliefs are challenged, reconsidered, and questioned, it is critical that we also show ourselves some kindness.
+From meditation to self-care purchases, we think they are all important.
 Here are a few of our favorite self-care purchases that have lifted our spirits, reminded us that someone cares, and support local artisans, small businesses, and people of color.

 Made in Martinique, these candles are not only luxurious, but also come in vessels that can live on as art pieces, useful containers, or repurposed bowls.
 Made with natural soy, bee, and coconut oils and waxes, these luxury candles are fragranced with essential oils.
 Our favorite purchase from their line is the Bougie Coui, but there are many other stunning pieces to explore.

 For most of us, work from home has translated to pajama bottoms all day since the video calls don’t show our clothing choices beyond our tops.
 But comfort and leisure do not have to translate to ill-fitting or unkempt outfit choices – in fact, feeling put together while working from home can actually make you more productive and alert.
 That is just one reason why we love these biker shorts.
 They are comfortable, on trend, summer-friendly, made in Los Angeles, and channel owner Dawn Marie’s black and Afro-Dominican culture.

 If you have avoided the pandemic puzzle craze thus far, consider us impressed.
 But the truth is, puzzles can be a cathartic and calming activity to wind down after high-stress days.
 They also help stimulate the problem-solving part of your brain and can help you think outside the box to come to solutions that you may not have considered otherwise.
 As a plus, these puzzles are made in the USA in Asheville by a women-led company.